 Peer-Reviewed Journal Articles

-“The Aleph and the Space of Shakespeare.”
-Postmedieval: A Journal of Medieval Cultural Studies, 2020.
+2020: “The Aleph and the Space of Shakespeare.”
+Postmedieval: A Journal of Medieval Cultural Studies

-“From West Side Story to Hamlet, Prince of Cuba: Shakespeare and Latinidad in the United States.”
-Shakespeare
+2016: “From West Side Story to Hamlet, Prince of Cuba: Shakespeare and Latinidad in the United States.”
+Shakespeare Studies

-“Adapting La Dama Boba and The Taming of the Shrew for a Foreign Audience.”
-Bulletin of the Comediantes, 2015.
+2015: “Adapting La Dama Boba and The Taming of the Shrew for a Foreign Audience.”
+Bulletin of the Comediantes

-“Constructing Shylock: Post-Theatre Talks as Secondary Performance Spaces,” in Peer English—The Journal of New Critical Thinking, 2011.
+2011: “Constructing Shylock: Post-Theatre Talks as Secondary Performance Spaces,” in Peer English—The Journal of New Critical Thinking

-“Performing for God and ‘Maintain’ing In His Absence: Emily Dickinson’s ‘Life, and Death, and Giants—’ and ‘Four Trees— upon a solitary Acre—.’”
-Pennsylvania Literary Journal: Experiments, 2009.
+2009: “Performing for God and ‘Maintain’ing In His Absence: Emily Dickinson’s ‘Life, and Death, and Giants—’ and ‘Four Trees— upon a solitary Acre—.’”
+Pennsylvania Literary Journal: Experiments

 Book Chapters (Refereed)

-“Introduction to Miss Julia.”
+2021: “Introduction to Miss Julia.”
 Encuentro de las Américas, eds.
-Trevor Boffone, Teresa Marrero, and Chantal Rodriguez, Methuen Drama, under contract 2021.
+Trevor Boffone, Teresa Marrero, and Chantal Rodriguez, Methuen Drama.

-“Staging Shakespeare for Latinx Identity and Mexican Subjectivity: Marqués: A Narco-Macbeth.”
+2021: “Staging Shakespeare for Latinx Identity and Mexican Subjectivity: Marqués: A Narco-Macbeth.”
 Shakespeare and Latinidad, eds.
-Trevor Boffone and Carla Della Gatta, Edinburgh University Press, in press 2021.
+Trevor Boffone and Carla Della Gatta, Edinburgh University Press.

-"Introduction: Shakespeare and Latinidad." co-authored with Trevor Boffone.
+2021: "Introduction: Shakespeare and Latinidad." co-authored with Trevor Boffone.
 Shakespeare and Latinidad, eds.
-Trevor Boffone and Carla Della Gatta, Edinburgh University Press, in press 2021.
+Trevor Boffone and Carla Della Gatta, Edinburgh University Press.

 Through Shakespeare: Why Renaissance Literature Matters Now, eds.
 Hillary Eklund and Wendy Hyman,